vector-php/vector/docs/auto-generate/Lib/ArrayList.md

 Parameter | Type | Description
 -|-|-
-$f | callable | callable $f    Function to use in each iteration if the fold
+$f | callable | Function to use in each iteration if the fold
-$seed | mixed | mixed    $seed The initial value to use in the  fold function along with the first element
+$seed | mixed | The initial value to use in the  fold function along with the first element
-$list | array | array    $list The list to fold over return | mixed | mixed          The result of applying the fold function to each element one by one
+$list | array | The list to fold over return | mixed | The result of applying the fold function to each element one by one

 ---